Conflicts: let’s explore why we dread them

 A lighter question:

-Have you ever experienced a conflict as an opportunity to strengthen your relationships and co-create solutions ?
+Have you ever experienced a conflict as an opportunity to strengthen a relationship and co-create solutions?

-Would you share your experience in comment, to inspire readers?
+Please share your experience in the comments to inspire other readers!